Patos Island: Present-day

-The United States Coast Guard assumed control of the lighthouse and the island in 1939.
-The Coast Guard ended their full-time presence on Patos Island in 1978.
+The Washington State Parks and Recreation Commission began leasing the island from the Coast Guard in 1974, with a provision for the creation of campsites, creating Patos Island Marine State Park.
+In 2002, when the Coast Guard relinquished full control to the Bureau of Land Management, the Coast Guard buildings were demolished and the lighthouse was renovated by 2007.
 The entire island, including the lighthouse, became part of the San Juan Islands National Monument upon its creation by U.S. President Barack Obama in 2013.